haltu/muuri/README.md

 </div>
 ```

-**Next, let's apply some styles.**
+### 5. Add the styles

 * The grid element must be "positioned" meaning that it's CSS position property must be set to *relative*, *absolute* or *fixed*.
 Also note that Muuri automatically resizes the container element depending on the area the items cover.
 * The item elements must have their CSS position set to *absolute* and their display property set to *block*, unless of course the elements have their display set to *block* inherently.
+Muuri actually enforces the `display:block;` rule and adds it as an inline style to all item elements.
-* The item elements must not have any CSS transitions or animations applied to them since Muuri already applies CSS transitions to them internally.
+* The item elements must not have any CSS transitions or animations applied to them, because they might conflict with Velocity's animations.
 * You can control the gaps between the tiles by giving some margin to the item elements.
-* Normally an absolutely positioned element is positioned relative to the containing element's content with padding included, but Muuri's items are positioned relative to the grid element's content with padding excluded (intentionally) to allow more control over the items' gutter spacing.
+* Normally an absolutely positioned element is positioned relative to the containing element's content with padding included, but Muuri's items are positioned relative to the grid element's content with padding excluded (intentionally) to provide more control over the gutter spacing.

 ```css
 .grid {